-Before delving into specific supplications, there is one fundamental thing that must not be neglected.
-Imam An-Nawawi opens this chapter with a general principle:
+Before delving into specific supplications, a foundational principle must be established.
+Imam al-Nawawi opens this chapter with a universal juristic rule:

 يستحب أن يقول: بسم الله, وكذلك تستحب التسمية في جميع الأعمال.

-Based on the narration quoted by Imam An-Nawawi from the book of Ibn Sunni (Hadith No. 43), the companion Abu Sa’id Al-Khudri radhiyallahu ‘anhu narrated the habit of the Prophet ﷺ.
-He stated that the Messenger of Allah ﷺ when wearing clothes—whether it was a gown, shawl, or turban—he would name the garment, then make a prayer.
+Based on a narration transmitted by Imam al-Nawawi from the compilation of Ibn al-Sunni (Hadith No. 43), the esteemed companion Abu Sa’id al-Khudri (may Allah be pleased with him) detailed the Prophet’s ﷺ habit.
+He noted that when the Messenger of Allah ﷺ put on a garment, he would explicitly name the item (e.g., shirt, cloak, or turban) and then supplicate.

-The following is the wording of the prayer recited by the Prophet ﷺ for clothing in general:
+Below is the supplication the Prophet ﷺ recited for general garments:

 اللَّهُمَّ إِنِّي أَسْأَلُكَ مِنْ خَيْرِهِ وَخَيْرِ مَا هُوَ لَهُ، وَأَعُوذُ بِكَ مِنْ شَرِّهِ وَشَرِّ مَا هُوَ لَهُ

-Meaning: “O Allah, indeed I ask You for the good of this garment and the good of what it is made for.
-And I seek refuge in You from the evil of this garment and the evil of what it is made for.”
+Meaning: “O Allah, I ask You for the goodness of this garment and the goodness of that for which it was made.
+And I seek refuge in You from the evil of it and the evil of that for which it was made.”

-In Hadith No. 45, Abu Sa’id Al-Khudri radhiyallahu ‘anhu again narrated that if Rasulullah ﷺ got new clothes (istajadda tsauban), he named them, then prayed with a lafaz similar to the daily prayer, but began with special praise:
+In Hadith No. 45, Abu Sa’id al-Khudri reports that when the Prophet ﷺ acquired a new garment (istajadda thawban), he would name it and then supplicate with phrasing similar to the daily prayer, but prefaced with a specific doxology of praise:

 اللَّهُمَّ لَكَ الْحَمْدُ أَنْتَ كَسَوْتَنِيهِ، أَسْأَلُكَ خَيْرَهُ وَخَيْرَ مَا صُنِعَ لَهُ، وَأَعُوذُ بِكَ مِنْ شَرِّهِ وَشَرِّ مَا صُنِعَ لَهُ

-(O Allah, to You is all praise, You have clothed me with it, I ask You for its goodness and the goodness of what it was made for, and I seek refuge in You from its evil and the evil of what it was made for)
+Meaning: “O Allah, to You belongs all praise.
+You have clothed me with it.
+I ask You for its goodness and the goodness of that for which it was made, and I seek refuge in You from its evil and the evil of that for which it was made.”

-Option of Prayer 2: The Key to Forgiveness of Sins
+Option 2: The Key to the Forgiveness of Sins

 This is a very special prayer and has extraordinary virtues.
 Based on the narration of Mu’adh bin Anas radhiyallahu ‘anhu (Hadith No. 44), the Messenger of Allah ﷺ said that whoever wears new clothes and then reads this prayer, then: